 Bayside Performance Park Timeline

-The proposed project supports the Port’s efforts to inspire residents and visitors by providing unique experiences on San Diego Bay.
+The project supports the Port’s efforts to inspire residents and visitors by providing unique experiences on San Diego Bay.

 The San Diego Symphony Orchestra Association (San Diego Symphony) begins holding a summer concert series known as Bayside Summer Nights (formerly Summer Pops) at Embarcadero Marina Park South under an annual Temporary Use and Occupancy Permit (TUOP).
 The Port authorized the recurring use through a Coastal Development Permit, which allows up to 37 events per summer season

 The San Diego Symphony submits a proposal to the Port to construct a permanent performance and event venue with enhanced public park amenities and a permanent performance stage with an acoustic shell that would accommodate a full-sized orchestra year-round.